Shingles [en Español]

 - Antiviral medicines, such as acyclovir, famciclovir, or valacyclovir, to reduce the pain and the duration of shingles.

-- Over-the-counter pain medicines, such as acetaminophen, aspirin, or ibuprofen, to help reduce pain during an attack of shingles.
+- Over-the-counter pain medicines, such as acetaminophen or ibuprofen, to help reduce pain during an attack of shingles.
+Be safe with medicines.
+Read and follow all instructions on the label.

 For severe cases of shingles, some doctors may have their patients use corticosteroids along with antiviral medicines.
 But corticosteroids are not used very often for shingles.
-This is because studies show that taking a corticosteroid along with an antiviral medicine doesn't help any more than just taking an antiviral medicine by itself.2
+This is because studies show that taking a corticosteroid along with an antiviral medicine doesn't help any more than just taking an antiviral medicine by itself. footnote 2

-If you have pain that persists longer than a month after your shingles rash heals, your doctor may diagnose postherpetic neuralgia (PHN), the most common complication of shingles.
+If you have pain that persists longer than a month after your shingles rash heals, your doctor may diagnose postherpetic neuralgia (PHN) , the most common complication of shingles.
 PHN can cause pain for months or years.
-It affects 10 to 15 out of 100 people who have had shingles.3 Treatment to reduce the pain of postherpetic neuralgia includes:
+It affects 10 to 15 out of 100 people who have had shingles. footnote 3 Treatment to reduce the pain of postherpetic neuralgia includes:

 - Antidepressant medicines, such as a tricyclic antidepressant (for example, amitriptyline).